 Last will to the benefit of disabled

-Since every family and financial situation is different, there is – opposite to some opinion – no standard solution.
-The legal problems of setting up a last will to the benefit of disabled people are so plentyful that it cannot be drawn up “off the peg” or on the basis of formulars.
+Since every family and financial situation is different, there is – on contrary to some opinion – no standard solution.
+The legal problems of setting up a last will to the benefit of disabled people are so plentyful that it cannot be drawn up “off the shelf” or on the basis of general formulars.
 The legal adjustments and subtleties require competence in detail concerning inheritance and family law, especially when it comes to

 - the determination of the compulsory portion in connection with the applicable law concerning matrimonial property law in Germany or abroad or the consideration of donation agreements,